The Car Connection Mercedes-Benz CLA Class Overview

 That sporty feel in the U.S. version is due in part to a standard sport-suspension setup, which is lower and less compliant than the comfort setup offered in other markets.
 Front struts and a four-link independent rear suspension (isolated by a subcradle) are paired with 17-inch run-flat tires in base versions.
 Most U.S. vehicles will come with 18-inch AMG-style alloy wheels and summer tires, as well as slotted front brake discs.
 Handling is responsive, and ride quality is very firm, far more so than with the Verano, A3, or ILX.

-Among its standard safety features, the CLA carries a new automatic braking function; using radar, the CLA can alert the driver of upcoming obstacles when it's traveling at more than 4 mph, and can calculate the amount of brake force needed to avoid an impact.
+Among its standard safety features, the CLA boasts a new automatic braking function that uses radar and the CLA can alert the driver of upcoming obstacles when it's traveling at more than 4 mph and can calculate the amount of brake force needed to avoid an impact.
 Mercedes-Benz made a rearview camera system standard for 2017.
 Also standard are fatigue alerts and its coffee-cup reminder to pull over and avoid drowsy driving, and a driver knee airbag.
 Safety options include adaptive cruise control; blind-spot monitors; lane-keeping assistance; and parking sensors with parking assist.

 On the infotainment side, the CLA comes with standard Bluetooth, cruise control, a power driver seat, and vinyl upholstery.
 It also sports the latest smartphone connectivity functions via Mercedes-Benz's latest infotainment system, all displayed on a 5.8-inch screen, with basic navigation functions available.
 An intermediate Becker navigation system is offered, while the most elaborate, and optional, infotainment system offers a 7.0-inch screen and Mercedes-dubbed COMAND system, which controls the multimedia package's navigation system, DVD changer, 10GB music drive, or SD card (as well as phone services) with voice commands.
 The